 The Auto Setup Wizard is the easiest way to set up a new Configuration and Queue in ZePrA.
 The wizard comprises six workflow options which cover typical workflow challenges.

-In Configurations you define the settings related to the handling of colors and PDF-specific parameters.
-You may define new Configurations, change existing ones or duplicate existing Configurations to modify them according to your changing requirements.
+In Configurations, define the settings related to the handling of colors and PDF-specific parameters.
+Define new Configurations, change existing ones or duplicate existing Configurations to modify them according to your changing requirements.

 Queues gives you an overview on all existing queues and the related configurations in ZePrA.
 You may open this window with a simple click on the icon Queues in the Navigation Panel or by selecting the menu Navigation / Queues.

 Spot Color Report